Lack of sales performance is always the culprit of business failure.

 In my own company, we ask ourselves these questions on a regular basis.
 We also challenge ourselves to go outside of our comfort zone to seek diverse opinions and ideas.

 The opportunities before us have never been greater.
 I firmly believe due to advances in communication and the global business community, there are more opportunities for businesses (large and small) to grow and thrive.
 I also believe the financial capital requirements are actually decreasing due to the advances in communication and the ability to grow a business.

-These changes, however, mean the average business faces far more competition than ever before, and the natural lifecycle of any business is getting shorter.
+These changes, however, mean the average business faces far more competition than ever before, and the natural life cycle of any business is getting shorter.

 Intellectual capital is even more important today than it was yesterday.
 One final thought: Who around you has intellectual capital from which you can learn?
-What can you do each day to be growing your own intellectual capital?
+What can you do each day to be growing your own know-how?
 And finally, what is the one breakthrough idea that truly defies gravity that you can work toward implementing in the next six months?

 Author: Mark Hunter, "The Sales Hunter," is a sales expert who speaks to thousands each year on how to increase their sales profitability.

 If you looking for sales performance solutions or ways to increase sales performance, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
 Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.